harrymatthews50/MeshEditor/README.md

  2. Search for 'pycharm cell mode' and install
 You can then make 'cells' in python scripts between double '##' You may need to restart pycharm Having created this project you can open it again at any point (File>Open) and run and edit scripts according to the required Python interpreter.
+## Integration with MATLAB BatchMapper
+-   If you are also working with the inhouse BatchMapper tool in MATLAB.
+Do not run the cleaning and pose landmarking methods of the BatchMapper (as these are replaced by this tool)
+- When using the BatchMeshEditor you can set the 'HomeDirectory' to the corresponding HomeDirectory of the BatchMapper.
+This will set the source and destination paths of the BatchMeshEditor correctly to write into the paths expected by the BatchMapper for running the registration
+- Prior to running 'step4MapShape' with the BatchMapper set its 'PoseAndCleanSoftware' attribute to 'PythonMeshEditor'.
+This will make sure it looks for '.obj' and '.txt' landmark files and these in the correct directories.